ITHelpDec/CPP-Concurrency-in-Action/Chapter 08 - Designing concurrent code/README.md

 [lf_stack_sorter.cpp](lf_stack_sorter.cpp)

+I spent far too long putting these examples together after the PR, but I wanted to make sure I was able to move on with functioning code samples.

+---
+On a personal note...

 > _"As with most of the examples, this is intended to demonstrate an idea rather than being production-ready code.""

 ...from pg.
 255 really isn't good enough - no book should be published with this many mistakes and bad practices under the guise of it not being "production-ready".